andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 All this traveling has worked up an appetite so we duck into Bryggeriet Gastropub at the southernmost terminus of the harbor.
-The host leads us to a capacious live edge wooden table situated against a long leather booth festooned with pelts from unidentified mammals on each seat.
+The host leads us to a capacious live-edge wooden table situated against a long leather booth festooned with pelts from unidentified mammals on each seat.
 At the far end of the table floor-to-ceiling windows facilitate panoramic views of the harbor and the 9 o'clock sun hanging high in the sky.